GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 Scope refers to the visibility of variables.
 In other words, which parts of your program can see or use it.
 We can understand it using laws.

-Global Scope - Just like laws at global level are applicable to all, in same way variables declared in global scope can be accessed in all other scope.
+<span class="list">Global Scope</span> - Just like laws at global level are applicable to all, in same way <span class="highlight">variables declared in global scope can be accessed in all other scope</span>.

-Function Scope - Laws that are applicable at National level may not be applicable at World level.
-Just like that whenever we declare a variable in a function, the variable is visible only within the function.
+<span class="list">Function Scope</span> - Laws that are applicable at National level may not be applicable at World level.
+Just like that whenever we declare a variable in a function, <span class="highlight">the variable is visible only within the function</span>.

-Lexicla Scope :- Each State can have their own laws but a State must implement their own set of law while adding the laws at National level.
-And Just like a State is bound to their National laws, Children functions are bound to their parents Scope.
-Lexical scope means the children scope have the access to the variables defined in the parent scope.
+<span class="list">Lexicla Scope</span> :- Each State can have their own laws but a State must implement their own set of law while adding the laws at National level.
+And Just like a State is bound to their National laws, children functions are bound to their parents Scope. <span class="highlight">Lexical scope means the children scope have the access to the variables defined in the parent scope</span>.

 <img src="../assests/Scope-of-Variable.jpg" width="500">